kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ## Implementation phases

-We have split the full implementation of class resources into multiple phases, building functionality gradually, step-bu-step.
+We have split the full implementation of class resources into multiple phases, building functionality gradually, step-by-step.
 The goal is to make the discussions more focused and easier.
 We may also learn on the way, insights from earlier phases affecting design choises made in the later phases, hopefully resulting in a better overall end result.
-However, we also outline all the future steps to not loose the overall big picture.
+However, we also outline all the future steps to not lose the overall big picture.

 ### Phase 1